MobiKin

 Sometimes, QuickTime may freezes suddenly, and you can't do anything but only waiting while you're taking a video with QuickTime Player.
 Actually, this is probably happen because of low RAM on your Mac.
 And here is no practical actions you can do about it, but maybe a Mac OS system update can make the situation better.

-How to Use QuickTime Player to Record Screen on Mac?
+Part 3: How to Use QuickTime Player to Record Screen on Mac

 You know that, QuickTime Player can record a movie from your camera, or record the screen of iPhone, iPad or iPod touch.
 And you can also use it to record audio from a microphone as you like.
 In order to help you record screen on Mac successfully, we have summarized the steps as follows.
 You can follow it to use QuickTime Player to record screen on Mac as you like.